KarelZe/thesis/references/obsidian/📖chapters/🏅Robustness.md

+To assess the robustness of our algorithms, we partition the test sets into sub-samples along seven dimensions: option type, security type, trade size, year, time to maturity, moneyness, as well as proximity to quotes.
+Comparable robustness checks have been previously conducted in ([[@grauerOptionTradeClassification2022]]47) as well as  ([[@savickasInferringDirectionOption2003]]890--892) , enhancing comparability across different works.

+Our results are tabulated cref-tab-14-17, separately for gls-gbrt and Transformers as well as exchanges.
+Improvements over the respective benchmark are documented in every odd column.
+Like before, we compare against, $\operatorname{gsu}_{\mathrm{small}}$ for feature set classical and $\operatorname{gsu}_{\mathrm{large}}$ for all other feature sets.

+Performance improvement of glspl-gbrt are consistent for calls and puts across all feature sets and exchanges.
+Depending on the security type of the underlying gsl-gbrt attains the largest improvements for long maturities and deep in the money options, as
+(hier fehlt noch was)

+Performance is stable across different trade sizes and across time.
+Likewise the improvements in accuracy are comparable for different maturities and moneyness ratios.
+Aligning with rule-based approaches, accuracies tend to be lower for option trades with long maturities and deep in-the-money options.
+(walum?)

+Notably, Transformers

+Improvements

+Similarily, for Transformers we observe that impro

+Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
+As mentioned previously, this difference may be due to omitting negotiated trades.
+Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
+As mentioned previously, this difference may be due to omitting negotiated trades.

+TODO: Again, results are not 100 % comparaable due to grouping.
+TODO: Com- pare improvements with other works.
+Improvments much greater than ronen et a

+TODO: When the analysis was repeated using only the Lee and Radhakrishna sub- sample, the results were equally as strong or stronger, with two exceptions.
+Using their subsample, time between transactions is no longer a statistically signi”cant determinant of misclassi”cation and large trades are misclassi”ed slightly more fre- quently than small trades (odderswhite) TODO: Our focus is on ... rules.
+TODO:
+Improvements are particularily high for trades that are notourisly hard to classify by classical trade classification algorithms.
+24Dispite the commonalities, when comparing with Grauer et al. (2022, pp. 47–52), one has to be aware that evaluation periods and fallback strategies differ.
+Furthermore, the authors group similar algorithms.

 2.3.6 How to Write the Results  Content of the Results’ Section  Presentation and description (interpretation) of the data (only the new, own results)  Use of Past tense  Representative data, not repetitive data  How to handle data  One or only little data = text  Repetitive determinations = tables or graphs 14  Strive for clarity  Short, clear, simple  Avoid redundancy  no repetition in words, if results are apparent in figures and tables.  Our Recommendations: This chapter “Results” can be written concisely and simply if the data are presented by tables and graphs.
 One dataset has to be presented either by a table or a graph, not a table and a graph!
 If specific values need to be presented you should use the table form; if e.g. different variants should be compared, the reader often gets a better overview by looking at figures.
 Figures could also be helpful, if a large amount of data should be summarized.
 As far as “How to design effective graphs/figures and tables?” is concerned, look in journals specific to your topic or follow the advice given by Day and Gastel (2012) in the respective chapter in their book.

+To verify the superior performance of our new rules when applied in different situations, we perform a battery of sample splits and analyze their performance over time.
+Following Savickas and Wilson (2003), we analyze sample splits based on option characteristics such as option and security type, time to maturity, and moneyness.
+Because the tick rule might be more problematic if there is a long time period between trades, we perform a sample split based on the time between trades.
+To conserve space, we compute average success rates for the different specifications of the quote, tick, LR, reverse LR, EMO, and depth rules (see footnote 9).

+Comparing options with different maturities and moneyness, we find that our trade size rule achieves the highest improvements when applied to options with long maturities and deep-out-ofthe money options.
+When we look at the performance of the original algorithms, not applying our trade size rule, i.e., subtracting the improvement in parentheses from the rule’s performance, we find that the original rules perform particularly poor for those options.
+Therefore, our new trade size rule resolves this weakness of the existing trade classification algorithms and leads to the highest improvement where it is most needed.
+The results on the sample splits regarding the time between trades confirm that tick rules have problems classifying trades when there is a long time between two consecutive trades.
+For example, in the ISE and CBOE samples, the performance advantage of the quote rules over the tick rules is about 10% for the lowest quintile and increases to on average about 15% for the three quintiles with the longest time between trades.
+Interestingly, after a critical threshold of the time between trades is exceeded, the performance difference no longer increases.

 ## Results over time